- Introducing the default WooCommerce Email Templates

 Choose YITH WooCommerce Email Templates for your website if you want a lot of style controls but don’t want the complexity of a drag-and-drop builder.

-With Kadence Email Designer, you can make changes to WooCommerce default emails without knowing any coding.
+With Kadence Email Designer, you can change WooCommerce default emails without knowing any coding.
 In addition, Kadence has a variety of additional styling options.
 This plugin includes pre-built templates that you can import into WooCommerce.
 After importing the template, you can make other changes to the layout as needed.

-The customizer is used to select the email to be edited and then make changes from there.
+The customizer selects the email to be edited and then makes changes from there.
 Some of its characteristics are as follows: